Preventing Dryer Fires in Your Home

-Always try to check and clean the lint filter each time before you start your machine.
-Whenever you feel that your dryer is not working properly or any unusual sound is coming from it, then check your lint trap.
+Always try to check and clean the lint trap each time before you start your machine.
+Whenever you feel that your dryer is not working properly or any unusual sound is coming from it, check your lint trap.
 If you still run into any issues, you could also contact a maintenance professional to check whether you have excess lint in your dryer vent pipe.

 Don’t – Leave your dryer on while you’re gone.

 If you’re going leaving your home for whatever reason, make sure to turn your dryer off.
 If your dryer catches fire while you’re not home, it can burn your house down and cause tens or hundreds of thousands of dollars in damage instead of simply requiring a new dryer.